DeSantis unveils an aggressive immigration and border security policy that largely mirrors Trump’s

 DeSantis also wants to reinstitute the Remain in Mexico policy to make asylum-seekers wait in Mexico for hearings in U.S. immigration court.
 Such a plan would need Mexico’s approval.

 He’s calling for closing the “Flores loophole,” which, among other things, requires families to generally be released from custody in 20 days.
-It is part of a federal court order, so it’s unclear how he could close it if elected.
+It is part of a federal court order, so it’s unclear how he could close it.

 DeSantis’ plan says little about the millions of immigrants already living in the country illegally, aside from promising to deport those who have overstayed their visas.
 Deporting such people has been a challenge that has eluded authorities for decades.

-The Florida governor spoke publicly about key elements of his plan for the first time in Eagle Pass, an area where surrounding farms and sparsely populated towns topped Texas’ Rio Grande Valley in arrests during parts of last year.

-Groups of dozens, sometimes hundreds of people, waded through the river’s shallow water to surrender to Border Patrol agents in the sprawling town of warehouses and decaying houses.
-Mission: Border Hope, a migrant aid group, moved to a large warehouse last year to help arrange bus travel to San Antonio for up to 1,000 people a day who were released with orders to report to immigration court or an immigration office.

-In September, the small border city made international headlines when nine people drowned in their attempt to swim through the Rio Grande.
+In September, the small border city of Eagle Pass made international headlines when nine people drowned in their attempt to swim through the Rio Grande.

-While the area leans Democratic, some in the audience on Monday spoke of new conservative momentum.
-One teacher in the audience noted that local schools are forced to lock down at times when law enforcement chases immigrants attempting to evade detection.
-Several mothers in the crowd also said they have lost children to fentanyl overdoses.

-DeSantis was supportive of one audience member who suggested that the “invasion” at the border constituted an “act of war.”
+DeSantis was supportive of one audience member who suggested that the situation at the border constituted an “act of war.”

 “I think the state of Texas has the right to declare an invasion,” DeSantis told the man.
 “You’re going to see as president under Article 2 of the Constitution, you have a responsibility and a duty to protect the country.
 We are going to do that and we are going to do that robustly.”